 The entities participating in the certification system include processing, manufacturing and trading companies along the entire textile supply chain and range from small-scale units up to the largest vertical integrated enterprises, mainly producing for the North American, European and Japanese markets.
 The growing interest of leading retailers and brands in garments which are produced and certified according to the GOTS has created increasing demand for GOTS products.

-At present, seventeen certifiers are approved under the GOTS scheme, assuring applicants worldwide accessibility to the certification system.
+At present, sixteen certifiers are approved under the GOTS scheme, assuring applicants worldwide accessibility to the certification system.
 Find contact details of all approved certifiers here.

 The global nature of the textile industry required a common approach to the certification and labelling of organic textiles, in order to move them from a niche to a mainstream market and to generate awareness, as well as recognition in the retail market and among end consumers.
 The four founding organisations behind GOTS took on the responsibility of developing a global standard and adapting it in preference to their own 'home-grown' schemes.
 The GOTS label has both benefited from and contributed to a remarkable growth in the use of organic fibres (especially cotton).
 The Global Organic Textile Standard now sets the benchmark for an international common understanding of environmentally friendly production systems and social accountability in the organic textile sector.
 In the future, Global Standard gGmbH will continue to do its best to maintain GOTS as a transparent and reliable system, on which the industry, retailers and consumers can rely.